noodalls/Input-Lag-Testing/README.md

 The modes are
 - reset = this will remove all data.
 Generally reset with the button on the arduino after this to fully wipe the current options
 - test = this will run a single test.
 Results will be displayed on the OLED.
-- test multiple = this will run a set number of tests in a row
+- test multiple = this will run a set number of tests in a row.
+Results are displayed after each test.
-- compare P1 P2 = this actually does the same as test multiple, however the display focuses on when the phototransistors displayed results
+- compare P1 P2 = this actually does the same as test multiple, however the display focuses on when the phototransistors responded.
 - OPT1_history = will display values read by the phototransistor for the last trial.
 Pushing confirm again will actually alter the result for the most recent test.
 - OPT2_history = same, but for the other phototransistor
 - LOG = this will show all the results.
 Pushing the confirm button again will select that trial if you needed to rerecord.